PierreSandy/PierreSandy/README.md

 ### About Me :

-- :telescope: I’m working as a Full Stack Web Developer and contributing to frontend and backend for building web applications.
+- : I’m working as a Full Stack Web Developer and contributing to frontend and backend for building web applications.

-- :seedling: Currenlty Learning AWS Cloud, MongoDB, Docker.
+- : Currenlty Learning AWS Cloud, MongoDB, Docker.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.

-- 👥 I'm Looking to collaborate on more open source projects.
+- : I'm Looking to collaborate on more open source projects.